 In Ohio, paternity can be established in three ways:

 Acknowledgment of Paternity Affidavit: By signing this affidavit, both parents agree that a man is the biological father of a child and choose to make him the legal father of the child.
-To see if the Acknowledgment of Paternity Affidavit is appropriate for your situation, please utilize the link below.
+To see if the Acknowledgment of Paternity Affidavit is appropriate for your situation please use the link below.